FoodTBD/menudb/README.md

 Locales are defined in the `known_locales.tsv`, which comes from the same Google Sheet as `known_terms.tsv`.

-#### `dish_description_en` Column

-Use ChatGPT to generate concise descriptions with an encyclopedic voice.
-Keep the description to around 50-75 characters.
-Omit filler words like "delicious", "Chinese".

 ## Transcription Workflow

 John's workflow:

-1. Use OCR to do the transcription.
+1. Use OCR to do the menu transcription.
 Google Lens/Translate seems to work best, but you might want to double-check against macOS Preview and/or [EasyOCR](https://www.jaided.ai/easyocr/).
     * To use Google Lens/Translate: Upload menu photos to Google Drive.
 On phone: using the Google Drive app, choose "Open with", then "Google Lens".
 (Alternatively open the image file within the Google Translate app.)
 Tap "Select text".
 Send the copied text to Mac.
     * To use macOS Preview: Open the menu photo in Preview.
-Select dish names and copy to clipboard.
+Select menu item names and copy to clipboard.
 2. Ask ChatGPT to "`Translate literally: xxx`".
     * Read the answer and do a sanity check.
 Look up terms in [Wiktionary](https://en.wiktionary.org/), Wikipedia, Google Search, and/or Google Image Search, even [MDBG Chinese Dictionary](https://www.mdbg.net/chinese/dictionary?page=radicals).
 If something doesn't make sense, go back and look for OCR errors.
 3. Add any useful terms to the `known_terms` table, especially if it exists in Wiktionary.
 See style guide above.